How to Get an SSL Certificate [+10 Best Free SSLs]

 Comodo offers you an SSL certificate for 30 days, completely risk-free.

-It was especially designed for MS Exchange and Office servers.
+It was specially designed for MS Exchange and Office servers.
 Comodo offers unlimited server licenses with priority phone support.
-And, most importantly, Comodo is certified as a Best Seller of SSL certificates.
+Most importantly, Comodo is certified as a Best Seller for SSL certificates.

 Best For: If you have more than one server under your domain, Comodo allows you to use the same SSL certificate on as many servers as you need to.
 This is perfect for organizations that use microservice architecture for their applications.